 This affected quilt making in two ways.
 First of all women could make clothing for their family in much less time leaving more time for quilt making and secondly they could use their sewing machines to make all or part of their quilts.
 More often the sewing machine was used to piece quilts but occasionally the quilting was done with the sewing machine.

 When you create a quilt today, you become part of quilt history that stretches thousands of years into the past.
 A tradition that had its beginnings in Ancient Egypt, 3,400 BC.

 While researching quilt history I came across Beth McCrystal's Case Study Sergeant Ford's Quilt where she explains the process she went through creating a replica quilt for Sergeant Ford's cottage at the Howick Historical Village in Auckland, New Zealand.

 Each country has there own documented quilt history.
 Beth McCrystal gives us a view of what happened in New Zealand.
 Click here to view an insight into Canadian quilt history.
+At the time of writing I found it quite hard to locate information regarding Canadian quilt history so there is not much information added.
 There is a wealth of information about American quilt history.

 Within the last 10-15 years the Quilts of Gee's Bend have become known as a major contributor to American quilt history.